What is multi-tenant?

 What is multi-tenant (or multitenancy)?

-In multi-tenant software architecture—also called software multitenancy—a single instance of a software application (and its underlying database and hardware) serves multiple tenants (or user accounts).
 A tenant can be an individual user, but more frequently, it’s a group of users—such as a customer organization—that shares common access to and privileges within the application instance.
 Each tenant’s data is isolated from, and invisible to, the other tenants sharing the application instance, ensuring data security and privacy for all tenants.

 Software multitenancy is the architecture on which Software-as-a-Service (SaaS) is delivered.
-If your organization uses salesforce.com, HubSpot, or another cloud-based SaaS offering, you’re a tenant in a multi-tenant offering.
+If your organization uses salesforce.com, HubSpot or another cloud-based SaaS offering, you’re a tenant in a multi-tenant offering.

 Somewhat confusingly, multi-tenant can also refer to cloud hosting offerings.
 In multi-tenant hosting—also called shared hosting—a single physical computer or virtual machine (VM) is shared among multiple users or client organizations.
 Multi-tenant hosting solutions are offered by cloud service providers typically as a lower-cost alternative to single-tenant or dedicated hosting solutions.